 Day Hiking in Tursunzoda Tajikistan || Part 2

-Editor's note: This post was originally published on 19 March 2010 and has been updated in August 2019 for accuracy and comprehensiveness.
+Editor's note: This post was originally published on 19 March 2010 and was updated in August 2019 for accuracy and comprehensiveness.

 This is the second post in our series.
 Navigate over to our previous post at Day Hiking in Tursunzoda Tajikistan Part 1